Introduction

 Objectives

-- Gain practical experience with network infrastructure deployment and management.
+- Gain practical experience in deploying and managing network infrastructure.

-- Improve network security and efficiency using Pi-hole + Unbound DNS for ad and tracker blocking.
+- Improve security and efficiency with Pi-hole + Unbound DNS for ad and tracker blocking.

-- Build a custom, space-efficient networking rack using 3D printed parts.
+- Design and assemble a custom space-efficient networking rack using 3D-printed parts.

 Hardware